aarondwi/aarondwi.github.io/TogetherNotes.md

     * Not sure about .NET ecosystem or async Java ecosystem, but supposedly they are as good as Golang (performance wise)
     * PHP with its process per request removes all possibility for batching.

+5. Be careful with replication lag, usually during batched writes.

 ### Will be good for

 1. Hasura/postgrest/equivalent and/or Temporal/cloudstate/dapr/equivalent, as these are abstracted API over key-value behavior